smazurchuk/smazurchuk.github.io/_posts/2020-03-28-linear_dim_red.md

 date: 2020-03-28
 ---

-While there are many high-level descriptions of both Principle Component Analysis (PCA) and Indepedent Component Analysis (ICA), I thought I might write about a few key differences to soldify my own understanding.
+While there are many high-level descriptions of both Principle Component Analysis (PCA) and Independent Component Analysis (ICA), I thought I might write about a few key differences to soldify my own understanding.
 Both PCA and ICA are used as general dimensionality reduction techniques.
 However, the two methods operate under different assumptions and should not be confused with each other.

 # Common to Both
 What all decompositions seek to preserve is some distance between all pairs of points.
 Strictly speaking, this means that for the euclidean metric, only rotations, flips, and translations are allowed (think all matrices with determinant=+-1).
-However, if we want to reduce the dimensinality of data, we necessarily need to discard some information.
+However, if we want to reduce the dimensionality of data, we necessarily need to discard some information.
 Most often, this corresponds to **a linear projection into a subspace**.
 Exactly how to determine which information should be "thrown away" depends on how we construct our projection matrix.
 This brings us to the two most common techniques

 ## PCA
 Most are familiar with PCA.
 Given some data that is multi-dimensional, the goal is to reduce the dimensionality of the data while still explaining as much of the **variance** as possible.
 In some sense, PCA can be thought of as fitting ellipses to data.
-Crucial to how PCA explains variance is that it assumes that the underlying variables of interest are *uncorrelated guassian random variables*.
+Crucial to how PCA explains variance is that it assumes that the underlying variables of interest are *uncorrelated gaussian random variables*.
 This brings us to our first point:

 PCA assumes underlying variables are gaussian

 # Point 1:
-If a signal is assumed to be a linear combination of **indepedent** gaussian sources along with gaussian noise, then PCA and ICA optimize the same objective function.
+If a signal is assumed to be a linear combination of **independent** gaussian sources along with gaussian noise, then PCA and ICA optimize the same objective function.
 This should make sense from what we have just described

 # Corrollary
 1. The sum of two gaussian random variables is also gaussian!